 Customers used to be enchanted by the simple ability to shop from their couches.
 Now, they’re coming to expect technology like the AR apps that let them visualize products in their homes.
 Not only that, but many merchants offer customers the ability to alter colors and other product features with the click of a button so they can immediately see exactly what they’re ordering.

-As more shopping is moving online and onto mobile devices, offering customers the ability to visualize exactly what they’ll get in the actual context they’ll use, is becoming increasingly important.
-This is especially true for those who sell higher-ticket items.
-After all, customers will be much more willing to order a sofa from an eCommerce shop when they’ve seen it in their living room using AR and are confident it fits and matches the current decor.
-Without those guarantees, customers will be hesitant to order something that might not work—and will, therefore, turn into a difficult and expensive return.
+As more shopping is moving online and onto mobile devices, offering customers the ability to visualize exactly what they’ll get—in the actual context they’ll use—is becoming increasingly important.
+This is especially true for retailers who sell higher-ticket items.
+Customers will be much more willing to order a sofa from an eCommerce shop when they’ve seen it in their living room using AR and are confident it fits and matches the current decor.
+Without those guarantees, shoppers are often hesitant to order something that might not work—and that could, therefore, turn into a difficult and expensive return.

-Let’s face it: if you’re not offering buyers the ability to visualize your merchandizes exactly as they’ll be used, customers will order them from a competitor who’s offering that capability.
+Let’s face it: if you’re not offering buyers the ability to visualize your merchandise exactly as it'll be used, customers will order them from a competitor who’s offering that capability.

 Customers love the infinite scrolling feature.
 It improves their user experience and keeps them engaged in your store.
-We guess that’s sufficient for you to make this feature available on your eCommerce store.
+Our guess is that that’s a sufficient reason for you to make this feature available on your eCommerce store.